Plan and Regulate for Access

 What kinds of ordinances can be used to address access needs?

 Ordinances can be used in many ways to address access needs.
-For example, a boat ramp might have quiet hours overnight (a sound control ordinance), thereby protecting the rights of the nearby landowners but minimizing how the ramp can be used at night.
+For example, a boat ramp might have quiet hours overnight (a sound control ordinance), thereby protecting the rights of the nearby landowners by minimizing how the ramp can be used at night.
 Or a harbor can have a restriction on vessel size to prioritize access by a certain size boat.
 Light pollution ordinances can also affect access.

 What are other regulatory options?

-What programs exist to acquire access?
+What programs exist for towns to support coastal access?

 Click here for more information.